Ingredients to Avoid at Home | Everlasting Organics

 Triclosan & Triclocarban Hormone Disruptor

-Antimicrobial agents added to household cleaning and personal hygiene products.
-Linked to hormone disruption, antibiotic resistance, and environmental toxicity.
-Banned from hand soaps by the FDA in 2016, but still found in some household products.
+Antimicrobial agents added to household cleaning and hygiene products.
+Linked to hormone disruption, antibiotic resistance, and aquatic environmental toxicity.
+The FDA banned both triclosan and triclocarban from over-the-counter hand soaps in 2016 after manufacturers failed to demonstrate they were safe and more effective than plain soap and water.
+Both remain permitted in other household product categories and are still found in some surface cleaners and dish soaps.

 May Appear As